reggiebain/domain-name-generator/README.md

 make test      # run edge case test script
 ```
 ## 6. Future Improvements
-- Reinforcement Learning with Human Feedback (RLHF): do a layer of fine tuning where you show the model safe/unsafe prompts and use a reward model that trains the LLM to prefer safe outputs only.
+- **Reinforcement Learning with Human Feedback (RLHF)**: do a layer of fine tuning where you show the model safe/unsafe prompts and use a reward model that trains the LLM to prefer safe outputs only.
+- **Full Hyperparameter Grid Search:** Although we experimented with number of epochs and learning rate, we did not perform a full hyperparameter tuning search, in part due to limitations on free-tier GPU use.
 - Run with more RAM/storage so as to allow full fine tuning of larger Llama model.
 Although I tried to implement a full fine tuning using Kaggle GPUs, I faced consistent compute/storage limitations.
 - Use larger LLM to generate more robust set of unsafe business descriptions to teach model how to recognize unsafe outputs without keyword-tagging.
-- Impelement API and containerize using Docker to deploy at scale
+- Impelement API and containerize using Docker to deploy at scale.